agentmilindu/simple-Node-app/README.md

 Simple Node app
 ==================

-This is the source code of the simple app that I presented on Microsoft Student Champs Monthly Meeting - November 2013
+This is the source code of the simple app

 #### Stuffs to check
 1. server.js